SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - per-flush diagnostic state
 - staged-scene creation attempts during render
-- lowering explicit layer boundaries into the staged scene path
+- keeping explicit layer boundaries in the shared command stream until scene encoding

 It is the policy boundary of the GPU path.